Big E (wrestler): Final matches, cervical spine injury and non-wrestling roles (2022–present)

 In late January 2022, Big E was officially moved back to SmackDown, reuniting with Kofi Kingston as part of The New Day.
 On the March 11 episode of SmackDown, during a match against Ridge Holland and Sheamus, Holland delivered an overhead belly-to-belly suplex to Big E at ringside, resulting in Big E accidentally landing on the top of his head; suffering a broken neck, with fractures to his C1 and C6 vertebrae, but no ligament or spinal cord injury, so he did not require surgery.
-He had an onscreen reunion with Kingston and Woods on May 20, but stated in an interview one month later that it is unclear if he will ever be able to wrestle again.
-Following his recovery, Big E mostly serves as a host, guest or panelist on various WWE shows.
+He had an onscreen reunion with Kingston and Woods on May 20, but stated in an interview one month later that it was unclear if he would ever be able to wrestle again.
+Following his recovery, Big E appeared as a host, guest, or panelist on various WWE shows.

-In August 2023, he revealed that he had been advised by doctors never to wrestle again despite having no nerve damage or strength issues.
-He said, "I started this job at 23 years old, and probably had a bit of a death wish and was okay dying in the ring ...
-I now, at 37, would like to not die in the ring; I would like to do other things with my life."
-Two years after the incident, he revealed on X that his neck had healed fibrously but failed to build new bone structure and concluded that due to this, he was not medically cleared and unlikely to ever be cleared.
+In August 2023, Ewen revealed that he had been advised by doctors never to wrestle again despite having no nerve damage or strength issues.
+Two years after the incident, he stated on X that his neck had healed fibrously but failed to build new bone structure, concluding that he was not medically cleared and unlikely to ever be cleared.

-On the December 2, 2024 episode of Raw during the 10-year anniversary celebration of the formation of The New Day, Big E made an in-ring reunion with Kingston and Woods for the first time since his injury.
+On the December 2, 2024 episode of Raw during the 10-year anniversary celebration of The New Day's formation, Big E made an in-ring reunion with Kingston and Woods for the first time since his injury.
 Due to the dissension between the two throughout the year, Big E announced that he will return to manage them.
-However, the duo lashed out at Big E for supposedly "abandoning" them after his injury and kicked him out of the stable, turning Woods and Kingston heel for the first time since 2016.
+However, the duo lashed out at Big E for supposedly "abandoning" them after his injury and kicked him out of the stable, turning Kingston and Woods heel for the first time since 2016.
 On October 9, 2025, Big E formally announced his retirement from in-ring competition.